Nuclear-matter saturation and symmetry energy within $\Delta$--full chiral effective field theory

 In this Letter we use the coupled-cluster method~\cite{coester1958,coester1960,cizek1966,kuemmel1978,bishop1991,zeng1998,mihaila2000b,dean2004,bartlett2007,shavittbartlett2009,hagen2010b,binder2013,hagen2014} within the doubles approximation (CCD) and solve for pure neutron and symmetric nuclear matter on a cubic lattice in momentum space using periodic boundary conditions~\cite{hagen2013b}.
 The model-space has $(2n_{\rm{max}}+1)^3$ momentum points with $n_{\rm{max}}=4$.
 We use 132 nucleons for \SNM{} and 66 neutrons for \PNM{} which allows to minimize finite-size effects~\cite{gandolfi2009,hagen2013b}.
 We then use the \EC{}-inspired \SPCC{} method~\cite{ekstrom2019} to construct subspace emulators at five different nuclear densities.
 Since the subspace projected coupled-cluster Hamiltionian is non-Hermitian, the variational theorem does not hold~\cite{teschl2009}.
 This might lead to the appearance of ``spurious'' states in the subspace spectrum that are lower in energy than the corresponding full-space coupled-cluster solution for certain combinations of the \LEC[s].
 These states appear due to the non-symmetric treatment of the left and right bi-orthogonal coupled-cluster states~\cite{bartlett2007}.
 Therefore, we have developed a new algorithm---called {small-batch voting}---which allows to identify the physical ground state using a set of different subspace projections.
 This algorithm employs the strong sensitivity of spurious states on the specific choice of basis, and the contrasting stability of physical states.
 Details of this algorithm are given in the companion paper~\cite{jiang2022:long}.

-{\it Results---} We used history matching to collect a large number of $1.7 \times 10^6$ model parametrizations that exhibit acceptable (or at least non-implausible) fits to the calibration data.
-In the final wave we defined the non-implausible volume using a rotated hyperrectangle, as illustrated in Fig.~\ref{fig:hmwaves}, that captured parameter correlations and allowed to significantly increase the number of collected non-implausible samples.
+{\it Results---} We used history matching to collect a large number of $1.7 \times 10^6$ model parametrizations that exhibit acceptable (or at least non-implausible) fits to the history-matching observables.
+The latter include a total of 36 neutron-proton phase shifts in $S$ and $P$ waves up to $T_\mathrm{lab}=200$~MeV scattering energy and six bound-state observables for $A=2,3,4$ systems.
+This set is relevant for model calibration, allows fast model simulation or emulation, and permits the construction of simple implausibility measures.
+In the final wave we defined the non-implausible volume using a rotated hyperrectangle that captured parameter correlations and allowed to significantly increase the number of collected non-implausible samples.
 Further details of the history match are presented in the companion paper~\cite{jiang2022:long}.
-We then used a Latin hypercube design of 64 samples from the wave 5 volume for which we performed full CCD computations for \SNM{} and \PNM{} at five different densities $\rho \in \{ 0.12, 0.14, 0.16, 0.18, 0.20\}$~fm$^{-3}$.
+We then strategically selected 64 of the most accurate non-implausible samples for which we performed full CCD computations for \SNM{} and \PNM{} at five different densities $\rho \in \{ 0.12, 0.14, 0.16, 0.18, 0.20\}$~fm$^{-3}$.
 Together with small-batch voting this allowed to create \SPCC{} emulators for $E/A$ and $E/N$ at these densities.
 Finally, the nuclear matter \EOS{} around saturation could be obtained by interpolation using Gaussian processes~\cite{rasmussen2006} as described in more detail in Ref.~\cite{jiang2022:long}.

-Cross-validation of emulator performance is shown in Fig.~\ref{fig:cross-validation}.
-We conclude that our emulators predict nuclear matter properties with $< 5\%$ precision at a computational cost that is six orders of magnitude smaller than the full solution.
+Cross validation of emulator performance is shown in Fig.~\ref{fig:cross-validation}.
+The 50 validation interactions were randomly selected from the non-implausible volume in a space-filling manner.
+We conclude that our emulators predict the energy per particle for SNM (PNM) with $< 10^{-2}$ ($< 10^{-4}$) relative precision at a computational cost that is six (eight) orders of magnitude smaller than the full solution.
+Furthermore, Gaussian-process interpolation of the emulated EOS allows to extract empirical nuclear-matter properties with $\approx 1\%$ precision (increasing to 3\% and 10\% for derivative quantities $L$ and $K$, respectively).